serranolabs-io/serranolabs.io-site/docs/design-thinking.md

 #### From Expectations

 Creativity is an extremely enjoyable process _IF_ you free your happiness/spirit from expectations.
 Make fun solutions that will make people smile, make clever solutions that will intrigue your folks.
 Enjoy this feeling of freedom!
-Enjoy the process of creativity itself **without any need to product results**.
+Enjoy the process of creativity itself **without any need to produce results**.
 This means that you do not have any expectations to produce anything.
 Instead, produce because you enjoy it.

 #### Let the Spirit Flourish